Master of Divinity

 Finally, you have 15 hours of elective credit, with which you can complete a specialization (Children, Youth & Family Ministry, Church Planting and Multiplication, Church Revitalization, Leadership, Pastoral Care or Worship Arts), do Clinical Pastoral Education (CPE), or take a collection of courses of interest to you (Greek, Hebrew, etc.).
 At least once a year, seminary courses are offered offsite in various locations such as a John Wesley specific tour of England, leadership courses taught at the John Maxwell Center at 12Stone in Atlanta, GA, etc.

-This flexible program can be completed onsite in Marion, IN or online.
+This flexible program can be completed onsite in Marion, IN, our Indianapolis (North) Education Center or online.
 Those who have completed graduate credit at other institutions are able to transfer 27 hours of graduate work into the M.Div.